 Street Medicine is something different.

-Instead of pulling patients into the health care world, we meet people where they are.
-We grab our stethoscopes, put on our backpacks, and find those people who are never going to come to a clinic.
+Instead of waiting for patients to come into the healthcare world, we meet people where they are.
+We grab our stethoscopes, put on our backpacks, and go to our neighbors who are never going to come to a clinic on their own.
 We provide free medical care to anyone.
-We don’t have much, but you are welcome to whatever we have.

-Loma Linda Street Medicine is a volunteer student-run outreach group aimed at serving the homeless populations of the city of San Bernardino, CA. We typically run 1-2 outreaches a week and seek to provide free and high quality transitional care under the supervision of Loma Linda University Health Services providers.
+Loma Linda Street Medicine is a volunteer student-run outreach group whose goal is to provide a healthcrae safety net for people without homes in San Bernardino.
+We run 1-3 outreaches a week to provide free and high quality transitional care under the supervision of Loma Linda University Health providers.
 We provide services such as medical checkups, drug counseling, flu shots, and more.

 Join us in being a neighbor to those who need it most right across the freeway and working to make all people whole.